POLICY AND PROCEDURES

 No player will be permitted to get a player pass until ALL fees due the club are paid.

 All tournament fees will be the responsibility of each individual team.

-Practice schedules for field times at all club fields are determined by a schedule determined by the Vice President of Travel.
-The Vice President of Travel will take into account the specific requests of all coaches, but coaches must also recognize that there are limitations on field space & time, and that compromise is often necessary.
+Practice schedules for field times at all club fields are determined by a schedule determined by the Director of Travel.
+The Director of Travel will take into account the specific requests of all coaches, but coaches must also recognize that there are limitations on field space & time, and that compromise is often necessary.

 Travel team practices and games will be coordinated with the intramural program to avoid conflicts.
 In the event of a conflict, the coaches should 1) refer to their schedule and then 2) use some common sense.